---

 [All News](/news_events) / [Firm News](https://marlerclark.com/news_events/firm-news) /

-The Litigated Dish: Can Foodborne Illness be Contagious?
+# The Litigated Dish: Can foodborne illness be contagious?

 If you recall, two weeks ago, I launched my column, “The Litigated Dish,” with the goal of addressing the Internet's most frequently asked food safety questions.
-I kind of veered off topic last week when I discussed the most startling recent foodborne illness outbreaks, but I'm back on track.
+I veered off topic last week when I discussed [the most startling recent foodborne illness outbreaks](https://www.foodsafetynews.com/2024/01/the-litigated-dish-recounting-the-most-startling-recent-foodborne-illness-outbreaks/), but I'm back on track.

 We already delved into one of the top Google searches: [the top foodborne pathogens](https://www.foodsafetynews.com/2024/01/the-litigated-dish-top-foodborne-pathogens/).